 No credit limits were exceeded during the reporting period and the Council does not expect any losses from non-performance by any of its counterparties in relation to deposits.
-The Council does not generally allow credit for customers, such that only £2.394 million of the total debt past the due date has been outstanding longer than one month.
+The Council does not generally allow credit for customers.

 The analysis below includes all sundry debts before any impairment and excludes any social care debt.